JoinColony/colonyJS/docs/_Docs_GetStarted.md

 ## Create a new colony

 Inside your new project directory, you can then start to work with colonyJS to communicate with your colony.
-Create a new file `example.js`, and add the following code:
+Create a new file `index.js` in the root directory, and add the following code:

 ```js